 Can I Terminate Alimony Payments Because of COVID-19 Job Loss?

 The coronavirus pandemic has resulted in job loss for millions of people across the United States, and Florida is no exception.
 Many people have been terminated, furloughed, or had their hours cut significantly due to their employer’s economic hardships.
 For people who have additional expenses like spousal support payments, this change in employment status can be even more stressful.
 One common question being asked is whether spousal support can be terminated because of job loss and talking with an experienced Florida family law attorney can answer this and many other questions you may have during this difficult time.
-Call or contact the law office of Blair H. Chan, III today to schedule a free case consultation.
+Call or contact the law office of Blair H. Chan, III today to schedule an initial consultation.

 Types of Florida Alimony